The Wedding Weekend

-The Wedding Weekend (also known as Shut Up & Sing and Sing Now or Forever Hold Your Peace) is an ensemble dramedy independent feature film starring David Harbour, Molly Shannon, Mark Feuerstein, Rosemary DeWitt, Elizabeth Reaser, Alexander Chaplin, and Reg Rogers.
+The Wedding Weekend (also known as Shut Up & Sing and Sing Now or Forever Hold Your Peace) is a 2006 ensemble dramedy independent feature film starring David Harbour, Molly Shannon, Mark Feuerstein, Rosemarie DeWitt, Elizabeth Reaser, Alexander Chaplin, and Reg Rogers.
 It was written, directed and produced by Bruce Leddy.
-It features original a cappella versions of songs by Sting, Ben Folds, Phil Collins, Coldplay, and John Mayer performed by college groups including the Tufts Beelzebubs, UVA Academical Village, MIT Logarhythms, and Oxford Out of the Blue.
+It features original a cappella versions of songs by Sting, Ben Folds, Phil Collins, Coldplay, and John Mayer performed by college groups including the Tufts Beelzebubs, UVA Academical Village People, MIT Logarhythms, and Oxford Out of the Blue.
 Classic songs by George Gershwin, Harold Arlen and Irving Berlin were arranged by Sean Altman and Kevin Weist.

 Plot

 A group of guys who sang together in a college a cappella group reunite for a friend's wedding where they discover how they've progressed – and in some cases regressed – since their college heyday.